 The best part about bamboo is that it is an environmentally friendly material and a suitable option for those specifically looking for eco-friendly options.

-Bamboo flooring is known to be slightly softer than hardwood and therefore is more comfortable to stand on for long periods of time while being less noisy.
+Compared to other types of wood flooring, Bamboo is known to be slightly softer than hardwood and therefore is more comfortable to stand on for long periods of time while being less noisy.

-A con to bamboo flooring is the cost, as it is slightly more expensive than other floor options in the market and may be long-lasting but is prone to scratches and small dents etc.
+A con to bamboo flooring is the cost, as it is slightly more expensive than other wood flooring options in the market and may be long-lasting but is prone to scratches and small dents etc.

 Cork Wooden Flooring

-The final type of wooden floor on this list is cork floors, which are harvested from cork oak trees, originally from places in Europe such as Italy, Spain, Portugal, Algeria, Morocco as well as Tunisia.
+Last but not the least in our types of wood flooring are cork floors, which are harvested from cork oak trees, originally from places in Europe such as Italy, Spain, Portugal, Algeria, Morocco as well as Tunisia.

-Wrapping Up 5 Common Types of Wood Flooring
+Wrapping Up Our Guide to the Most Common Types of Wood Flooring

 With that, we have come to the end of this article, and hope that it has been educational as well as beneficial in helping you to decide which type of wood flooring suits you or your style best.